AdobeDocs/campaign-standard.en/help/audiences/using/aep-using-segment-builder.md

 To build a segment, follow these steps:

-1. Name the segment and enter a description (optional).
-Specify the desired merge policy (this can be done after the rules have been built).
+1. Name the segment, enter a description (optional), then specify the desired **[!UICONTROL merge policy ]** (this can be done after the rules have been built).

     ![](assets/aep_audiences_editdetails.png)

-1. Look for the desired fields in the left pane, and then drag them into the center workspace.
+1. Look for the desired fields in the left pane, and drag them into the center workspace.

     ![](assets/aep_audiences_dragfield.png)